Skip to main content

 Conclusion

-With public safety as a priority for many New York City residents, it is important to consider all possible avenues for reducing violent crime.
+With public safety a top priority for many New York City residents, it is important to consider all possible avenues for reducing violent crime.
 Cure Violence is a non-enforcement based approach to reducing shootings that treats gun violence as an infectious disease.
 Cure employs credible messengers from the community as violence interrupters and outreach workers to detect and stop conflicts before they escalate, identify and help high-risk individuals, and change the community’s social norms with respect to gun violence.
+Previous research has suggested that Cure is effective at reducing gun violence.
+Using data on shootings and Cure programs across NYC from 2006-2023, our research supports the association between Cure and lower rates of gun violence.
+Relative to the counterfactual of no Cure program, we find that precincts that received Cure experienced a 17% reduction in shootings in the first year of the program.
+Additionally, we find a 14-16% reduction in the years after that, demonstrating the longevity of this change.

-This evidence strongly suggests that Cure Violence is an effective component of the city’s collection of strategies to combat gun violence.
+Our analysis strongly suggests that Cure Violence is an effective (and cost-effective) component of the city’s collection of strategies to combat gun violence.
 Our forthcoming paper provides further details on our data and methodology and provides more analyses which argue against alternate explanations for our findings.
-In short, Cure precincts and the timing of Cure implementation are scattered geographically and across time, respectively, making it unlikely that some other change would have had a large impact on shootings in Cure precincts relative to control precincts.
+In short, variation in the geography and timing of Cure implementation make it unlikely that some other change could explain our results.
+Furthermore, we know of no other programs nor changes (outside of CMS) that could explain the particular reduction in shootings in Cure precincts.

 For feedback, comments, and questions please email DataInfo@council.nyc.gov.